 There are many outdoor markets in Vienna, but the Naschmarkt is the oldest and most notable.
 You’ll find all sorts of stalls here selling flowers, wine, food and much more.
 Nearby are some fine examples of Jugendstil architecture.

 In existence since the sixteenth century, Vienna’s Naschmarkt has always been one of the most popular farmer’s markets in the city.
-The name of the market, some say, comes from the fact that the market was orignally a milk market.
+The name of the market, some say, comes from the fact that the market was originally a milk market.
 The buckets for the milk were made from the ash tree (esch in German).
 The bottles were referred to as asch and the market began to be referred to as the Aschenmarkt, eventually morphing into its current name.
-According to others the name simply stems from a German word for eating sweets (naschen).
+According to others, the name simply stems from a German word for eating sweets (naschen).

 Regardless of how the name came about, however, there is no disputing that Naschmarkt attracts thousands of visitors each day.
 The location where it sits was once the riverbed of a branch of the Danube, paved over sometime during the mid-nineteenth century.